drewinchas/autofz/README.md

 > This project builds autofz containers on Ubuntu Linux.
 This is based upon Ubuntu Linux Server 22.04.3 and was built in a UTM virtual machine on Mac OS 14.3.
 >
 > The this project differs from the original autofz (https://github.com/sslab-gatech/autofz) in the following ways, in order to support the ARM64 runtime environment:
+> 1. Autofz has been modified to accept a new command line option, --discriminator.
+It accepts one of four arguments to select the discriminator(s) that will be used to pick the winning fuzzer: bitmap (default, original metric), ub (unique bugs), ub-bitmap (unique bugs; if no winner then bitmap), bitmap-ub (bitmap, if no winner then unique bugs).
+> 2. Autofz-draw has been modified to recognize and identify the use of these new discriminators.
-> 1. LearnAFL is not supported.
+> 3. LearnAFL is not supported.
 While the fuzzer compiles, it does not generate properly instrumented binaries in the ARM64 instruction set.
-> 2. Angora Fuzzer is not supported.
+> 4. Angora Fuzzer is not supported.
 This fuzzer is dependent upon tools that are specific to the i386/x86_64 instruction sets.
-> 3. QSym is not supported.
+> 5. QSym is not supported.
 This fuzzer is dependent upon tools that are specific to the i386/x86_64 instruction sets.
-> 4. This build requires a whopping 73 GB of storage.
+> 6. This build requires a whopping 73 GB of storage.
 We'll be working to get this requirement down.
-> 5. To the best of my knowledge, the build otherwise works as expected.
+> 7. To the best of our knowledge, the build otherwise works as expected.
 It is largely untested and intended only for research purposes.
 >
 > ## What follows is the complete, unmodified README.md from the original project.
 Please consider and remember the points above when using it.